Crawler analytics

 Section titled “Requirements”You need a Cloudflare account with at least one zone (your domain).
 Cloudflare’s AI Crawl Control surfaces the underlying data on all paid plans (Pro, Business, Enterprise).
 Free plan retention is too short for this integration.

-Your Cloudflare API token needs these permissions:
+Create a Cloudflare API token

-Under Zone Resources, set Include → Specific zone → your domain.
+- Under Zone Resources, set

-- In Bourd, open the workspace you want to attach the integration to.
+Section titled “Connect Cloudflare to Bourd”- In Bourd, open the workspace you want to attach the integration to.

 - Click Connect.